 It is a cell that contains two sets of chromosomes, which is double the number of haploid chromosomes.

-Each pair of chromosomes in a diploid cell is considered a set of homologous chromosomes.
+Each pair of chromosomes in a diploid cell is considered a homologous chromosome.

-A single set of chromosomes consists of two chromosomes, one of which is donated by the mother and the other by the father.
+A single set of chromosomes consists of two chromosomes, one donated by the mother and the other by the father.
 Humans have 23 sets of homologous chromosomes.
-Paired sex chromosomes are the homologues (X and Y) in men and the homologues (X and X) in women.
+Paired sex chromosomes are the homologs (X and Y) in men and the homologs (X and X) in women.

-The somatic cells in your body are diploid cells.
-Somatic cells include all types of cells in the body, except gametes or sex cells .
+The somatic cells in your body are diploid.
+Somatic cells include all types of cells in the body, except gametes or sex cells.